lfit/itpol/protecting-code-integrity.md

     $ git merge --verify-signatures -S merged-branch

-Note, that this will break if there is even one commit that is not signed or does not pass verification.
-As it is often the case, technology is the easy part here, but the human side of the equation is what makes it difficult.
+Note, that the merge will fail if there is even one commit that is not signed or does not pass verification.
+As it is often the case, technology is the easy part -- the human side of the equation is what makes adopting strict commit signing difficult.

 ##### If your project uses mailing lists for patch management